 “I suppose it’s something personal, huh?”

 “Maybe.”
-He looked at me with a questioning stare.
+He looked at me with a raised face and then shrugged.

 “Whatever your reason, it’s still yours, right?”